 (It is He Who has sent His Messenger with guidance and the religion of truth, so that He may make it prevail over all religions, even though the polytheists may dislike it.). {61/9}

 This is what happened.
 Allah gave him victory over his opponents and enemies and spread his religion.
-As a matter of fact, a quarter or more of the world population are Muslims and the fastest growing religion nowadays is Islam despite of the distortion it is exposed to.
+As a matter of fact, a quarter or more of the world population are Muslims and the fastest growing religion nowadays is Islam despite of distortion.

 ( Say, “If the Home of the Hereafter with Allah is only for you [O Israelites] among all humans, then wish for death if you are truthful.” )** (But they will never wish for that because of what their hand have sent forth.
 And Allah is All-Knowing of the wrongdoers.) . {2/94-95}